FirespriteLtd/website/site/content/work/pages/nightfall.md

 ---
-title: Nightfall
+title: 'Air Force Special Ops: Nightfall'
 date: 2020-01-10T10:37:20.540Z
 summary: >-
-  Developed in conjunction with the USAF, Nightfall allows players to experience the thrill of a H.A.L.O jump in VR!
+  Developed in conjunction with the USAF, AFSO:Nightfall allows players to experience the thrill of a H.A.L.O jump in VR!
 weight: 1
 featured_image:
   active: true